martin-stepwolf/-symfony-employment-exchange-2/README.md

 ### Installing 🔧

-Note: The database configuration are defined in .env, and its used in docker-compose, if you want to personalize it create a copy from .env to .env.local and/or create a docker-compose.override.yml:
+Note: The database configuration are defined in .env, and it's used in docker-compose, if you want to personalize it create a copy from .env to .env.local and/or create a docker-compose.override.yml:

 First create the image (php:7.4-composer-npm), the volume for the database (laravel-vue-intranet_mysql) and run the services (php, nginx and mysql):